deepblue597/beaver/README.md

 ## :memo: Description

-Penguin is a DSL language designed for machine learning in live data.
+Beaver is a DSL language designed for machine learning in live data.
 It is designed to make the process of retrieving, storing, filtering data as well as training models easy and accessible to everybody.

 ## Prerequisites